prezly/prop-types-php/README.md

 ## Difference from React PropTypes

-1. In this package we've split *optional* and *nullalbe* checks into different traits:
+1. In this package we've split *optional* and *nullabe* checks into different traits:
    - *Optional* means a property can be omitted from the props object
    - *Nullable* means a property value can be set to `null`